anopsy/Compensation-prediction/README.md

 After analyzing the data from the [Juniors vs ChatGPT study](https://github.com/anopsy/Juniors_vs_ChatGPT), I decided to use the compensation estimation data to build an app that predicts compensation for various engineering roles.
+After cleaning, I built a baseline model and later experimented with different regression models.
+After hyperparameters tuning I decided to go for the SVC model with rbf kernel.
 The model was developed using data provided by [SourceStack](https://sourcestack.co/).

 ### Running the App in a Docker Container
 To run the Streamlit app in a Docker container, follow these steps: